 Then we have Jet and Amber which have low Mohs hardness numbers, yet are okay with water.
 These are just a few science-based examples of why I don’t trust the Mohs scale with my crystals and use other safe and effective ways to cleanse my crystals.

 Safe & Easy Ways To Cleanse Your Crystals

-Please do not comment below asking me if a particular crystal is safe in water, if you’re not sure then don’t use it.
+Please do not comment below asking me if a particular crystal is safe in water.
+If you’re not sure then don’t use it.
 I personally think there are just too many perfectly safe, easy and effective many ways to cleanse your crystals to even consider using water.
-Instead of splitting up your crystals and doing some one way and some another these methods will work for ALL crystals and have no hidden side effects.
+Instead of splitting up your crystals and cleansing some one way and some another, these methods will work for ALL crystals and have no hidden side effects.

 5 Perfectly Safe Ways to Cleanse Crystals: